twlndark/twlndark/README.md

 <details>
 <summary><b>Introduction</b></summary>

-I'm 13 years old, my birthday is the 14th of december—10 days after Bungo Stray Dogs was published.
+I am 13 years old, my birthday is on December 14th—exactly 10 days after Bungo Stray Dogs was first published.
 I identify as aroace and agender

 I'm diagnosed with autism spectrum disorder ( type / level 3 ), non-organic psychosis disorder, and I'm in the process of getting evaluated for other potential disorders